particledatagroup/hep-resources/content.md

 ## Particle Physics Software

 * **FastJet:**
-    This is a software package for jet finding in pp and e+e- collisions.
+    This is a software package for jet finding in $pp$ and $e^+e^-$ collisions.
 It includes fast native implementations of many sequential recombination clustering algorithms, plugins for access to a range of cone jet finders and tools for advanced jet manipulation. <http://fastjet.fr/>

 * **GAMBIT:**
     A global fitting code for generic Beyond the Standard Model theories, designed to allow fast and easy definition of new models, observables, likelihoods, scanners and backend physics codes. <http://gambit.hepforge.org>